 - Help young adults respect the differences in the lived experiences of their elders, particularly grandparents.
 The young can have strong opinions that sometimes don’t fully consider the realities of their grandparents’ youth.
 Similarly, older adults should respect the opinions of the younger generation, who are growing up in a very different world than they did.

-- Don’t forget that we are in an already very difficult time because of the impact of COVID-19 on our lives.
-People are feeling anxious and uncertain about so very many things.
+- Don’t forget that we are in an already very difficult time because of the prolonged impact of COVID-19 and the many unsettling national and global events on our lives.
+People are feeling anxious and uncertain about many things.
 Try to lean more toward tenderness than judgment.

 At BBH, we have experience helping families navigate complicated conversations and relationships.
 Please reach out if we can be helpful.